StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 **Fixes**

-* Fixed issue with databases with non-standard prefixes in tables.
+* Fixed issue with databases using non-standard prefixes in table names.
 * Fixed some tooltips not displaying properly in List Tables.
 * Fixed variations for variable subscription products not showing in Stock Central.
+* Fixed suppliers' filtering not returning variations.
+* Fixed last days' sales not being shown for variations.

 ---